selfspy/selfspy/README.md

 Unless you use the --no-text flag, selfspy will store everything you type in two <a href="http://en.wikipedia.org/wiki/Blowfish_(cipher)">Blowfish</a> encrypted columns in the database.

-Normally you would like Selfspy to start automatically when you launch X. The simplest way to accomplish this is to add selfspy.py to your *.xinitrc* file.
+Normally you would like Selfspy to start automatically when you launch X. How to do this depends on your system, but it will normally mean editing *~/.xinitrc* or *~/.xsession*.
+If you run KDE, *~/.kde/Autostart*, is a good place to put startup scripts.
 When run, Selfspy will immediately spawn a daemon and exit.

 ### Example Statistics
 *"OK, so now all this data will be stored, but what can I use it for?"*